kairoaraujo/PowerAdm/README.md

 With this example we can see how easy it is to identify within the VIO's virtual devices, searching for the partition ID.

 ## How it works

+It's developing using Python and uses some Shell Scripting.
+I'm not a developer.
+I'm a System Administrator.
+Please sorry if not look great but your help is important to improve.